 Family Disintegration: A Warning from the Qu’ran

 The Qu’ran warns us of the dangers of family disintegration and the need to have a healthy family life.
-These warnings are very often overlooked but yet they cry out to us and, if not heeded, will serve to our undoing at the Day of Resurrection and Judgement.
+In fact, these warnings are very often overlooked but yet they cry out to us and.
+If not heeded, will serve to our undoing at the Day of Resurrection and Judgement.

 These warnings are strict.
 If you cannot maintain a healthy family, says Allah, you should divorce.